devon-artmeier/sonic_cd_disassembly/README.md

 ## Building

 Make sure the required tools are built and can be called from the root of this disassembly.
-When running the Makefile, you must set which region to build like either of the following:
+When running the Makefile, you must set which region to build like one of the following:

 ~~~
 make REGION=JAPAN